ntrezowan/the-plain/_posts/2018-05-29-f5-maintenance-page-with-irule.md

 #### Create maintenance page with iRule using HTML iFile

 1. Make sure in which partition you want to upload html file.
-It makes things easier if VIP, iRule and iFile are in the same partition.
+It make things easier if VIP, iRule and iFile are in the same partition.
-2. Go to System > File Management > iFile List.
-Click on import and upload your html file (maintenance.html) and give it a Name (maintenance.html).
+2. Go to `System > File Management > iFile List`.
+Click on Import and upload your html file (maintenance.html) and give it a Name (maintenance.html).
-3. Go to Local Traffic > iRules > iFile List.
+3. Go to `Local Traffic > iRules > iFile List`.
 Click on Create, select the iFile you have just uploaded from File Name and give it a Name (maintenance.html)
-4. Go to Local Traffic > iRules > iRules List.
-Create a new iRule and give it a Name (maintenance).
-Here is a sample iRule which will load the html page when all the pool members are down (decision will be made based on HTTP Profile configuration);
+4. Go to `Local Traffic > iRules > iRules List`. `Create` a new iRule and give it a Name (maintenance).
+Here is a sample iRule which will display maintenance html page when all  pool members are down (this decision will be made based on `HTTP Profile` configuration);

 ```
 when LB_FAILED {